Fast Approximate Dynamic Programming for Input-Affine Dynamics: Numerical experiments

-On the other hand, as reported in the last row of Table~\ref{tab:comparison 1}, d-DP ($\mu$) achieves a significantly better performance with regard to the cost of the controlled trajectories.
-This is because the control input computed using this approach is smooth, while the control input computed using the cost functions (in the first two rows of Table~\ref{tab:comparison 1}) is limited to the discrete input space considered in the forward minimization problems.
-The d-CDP algorithm, however, gives us an extra degree of freedom for the size $Y$ of the dual grid.
-Then, if the the cost functions are ``compactly representable'' in the dual domain via their slopes, we can reduce the time complexity by using a more coarse grid $\setg{Y}$, with a limited effect on the ``quality'' of computed cost functions.
-Indeed, as reported in the first three cases in Table~\ref{tab:comparison 1b}, for solving the same ten instances of the considered optimal control problem, we can reduce the size of the dual grid by a factor of $4$, and hence reduce the running time of d-CDP algorithm, while achieving approximately the same average relative cost in the controlled trajectories.
-This, in turn, allows us to increase the size $U$ of the discrete input space $\setg{U}$ in order to generate a finer control input.
-Doing so, we can achieve a smaller cost, while keeping the total running time at approximately the same level.
-This effect can also be seen in Table~\ref{tab:comparison 1b}, where the d-CDP algorithm achieves a similar performance to that of d-DP ($\mu$); cf. the last row of Table~\ref{tab:comparison 1}.
-However, we note that such a modification in the size of the grids leads to an increase in the running time of the forward iteration.
+Looking at Figure~\ref{fig:perf}, one notices that d-CDP~\ref{alg:d-CDP separ}, compared to d-DP, has a similar performance when it comes to the quality of greedy control actions, however, with a significant reduction in the running time.
+In particular, notice how the lower complexity of d-CDP~\ref{alg:d-CDP separ} allows us to increase the size of the grids to $N=41^2$, while keeping the running time at the same order as that of d-DP with $N=11^2$.
+Comparing the performance of d-CDP~\ref{alg:d-CDP general} with d-DP, on the other hand, one notices that they show effectively the same performance w.r.t. the considered measures. d-CDP~\ref{alg:d-CDP general}, however, gives us an extra degree of freedom for the size $Y$ of the dual grid.
+In particular, if the cost functions are ``compactly representable'' in the dual domain (i.e., via their slopes), we can reduce the time complexity of d-CDP~\ref{alg:d-CDP general} by using a more coarse grid $\setg{Y}$, with a limited effect on the ``quality'' of computed cost functions.
+This effect is illustrated in Table~\ref{tab:comparison 1}: For solving the same optimal control problem with $X,U,Y=41^2$, we can reduce the size of the dual grid by a factor of $4$ to $Y=21^2$, and hence reduce the running time of d-CDP~\ref{alg:d-CDP general}, while achieving the same average cost in the controlled trajectories.